daniellerch/daniellerch.github.io/stego/aletheia/intro-en.md

 ## Structural attacks

-Structural attacks are designed to detect algorithms that use the least significant bit replacement technique (LSB-R or LSB *replacement*).
+Structural attacks are designed to detect algorithms that use the least significant bit replacement technique (LSB replacement).
 This technique is used by tools such as [OpenStego](https://www.openstego.com/) or [OpenPuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html), among many others.